HOME

 If you have further questions, feel free to contact Technical Support.

 I need to know how many thermal vias will be required beneath a surface mount component.
-Can Sauna model and optimize circuit board vias?
+Can Sauna model and optimize PCB thermal vias?

 Can Sauna be used to find the optimum fin spacing for a heat sink?